LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/DATA 200 Data Science/README.md

 * Two scenarios where $X$ is **not full rank**
   * $X$ is "wide", say only has one data point for $y=\theta_0+\theta_1x$, it can be any line
   * Some features in $X$ are linear combination of other features. e.g. perimeter=2 * Width+2 * Height

+## Lecture 13: Sklearn
+Initialize a model -> Fit the model -> Predict

+Gradient Descent may be stuck in local minimum, but convexity can help.
+* For a convex function, any local minimum is a global minimum
+* That's why MSE is popular as it's convex